Join a Chapter to meet other alumni and attend special events.

 Joining any Geographic and Academic Chapter makes you an active member.

 How to Start a New Chapter

 Interested in starting a new Chapter?
-There are two types of groups you might think about initiating — a Regional Chapter, Professional Chapter or a Special Interest Chapter.
+There are two types of groups you might think about initiating — a Geographic Chapter, Professional Chapter or a Special Interest Chapter.
 You may belong to as many chapters as you wish.

 Regional chapters are formal groups charted in geographical regions for alumni to connect with each other.
 Activities vary by area but often include happy hours or athletic events, educational programs and career networking.
 All alumni are encouraged to get involved with local alums in their area.
 New chapters can be formed at any time.

 Professional alumni chapters provide a means for alumni to reconnect with friends and colleagues within their professional and academic careers.
 The activities and programming of these chapters vary but often include mentoring programs between current students and alumni and networking events for alumni and students.

 Special Interest Chapters